-We will rely on CROs to conduct our Phase 2 and Phase 3 clinical studies for ETC-1002.
+We rely on and expect to continue to rely on CROs to conduct our Phase 2 and Phase 3 clinical studies for ETC-1002.
 As a result, we will have less direct control over the conduct, timing and completion of these clinical studies and the management of data developed through the clinical studies than would be the case if we were relying entirely upon our own staff.
 Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Outside parties may: